ManifoldScholar/manifold-docusaurus/docs/backend/projects.md

     ]}
 />

+#### Thumbnail Alt Text

+When a custom thumbnail is added to a project, the Thumbnail Alt Text field appears.
+Here you can associate a brief plain-text description of the thumbnail that will be announced to readers using Assistive Technology.
+Benetech’s DIAGRAM Center site, “[How to Describe Images](https://poet.diagramcenter.org/how.html)” is a good reference for learning how to craft alt text.
+We generally recommend that alt text not exceed 150 characters (including spaces).

 #### Subjects

 Subject classifications illuminate the scope of material on your instance broadly and functionally provide a means for you to label and sort Projects.
 Subjects are actionable in two places in the application: On the frontend, Subjects appear on the **All Projects** library page in the **Show All** dropdown as a means for readers to filter and display only those Projects that match their selection.
 In the backend, Subjects can function as search criteria for “Smart” [Project Collections](../backend/project_collections.md).